rayikume/Pinecone-bee/readme.md

 2. Generate: Prompt each configured model with the question + retrieved context.
 3. Ground truth: Concatenate the retrieved chunks as an approximate truth reference.
 4. Evaluate: Compute a similarity score (token‑overlap baseline) for each answer.
-5. Select: Choose the highest‑scoring answer as “most helpful”; return all results.
+5. Select: Choose the highest‑scoring answer as “most helpful” then return all results.

 ## Architecture